sytzez/data-object-tester/README.md

 ]),
 ```

-### Testing validation errors and exceptions
+### Testing validation exceptions

 If passing certain values should cause an error or exception to be thrown during instantiation,
-use the `ConstructorErrorPropertyCase` and `ConstructorExceptionPropertyCase`.
+use the `ConstructorExceptionPropertyCase`.
 Example:

 ```php
 use Sytzez\DataObjectTester\DataObjects\ClassExpectation